Agasaworkshop/Agasa_CNC_PCB/README.md

 ❕❕Every time you secure a new bit you will have to check for the runout, I just look at it and spin it slowly to check a bit, this is very finicky; it will depend on the quality of your coupler or collet, I still fight a lot with my coupler to get it right, sometimes it looks fine but it isn't, it's the biggest problem for me and it would be solved just by finding good quality 3.17mm couplers, I yet have to find them tho.

+## Post processing
+I vigorously scrub the board with a hard brush that usually does the trick, in some cases I had to send the board a bit with 500 grit sandpaper(for metals) to fix some not properly isolated pads, it takes less than a minute in total.
+I do advise checking for continuity on your board always.
+In the worst case scenario, you can use an exacto knife or box cutter to fix traces but I worked a ton to avoid having to do it I hope it does not happen.
+I'll probably expand the patcher in the near future to have some extra options to improve reliability.

+## File patcher
+The file patcher takes a file (drag and drop on the window) patches it and overwrites it with the new version.
+I currently have 4 features that you can toggle:
+- Split segments: subdivides long segments into shorter ones (max 2mm).
+This is done to improve the plane compensation (cause it currently creates 4 planes to approximate the board and you don't want long segments over multiple planes).
+- Add overlap: adds some overlap between the end of the trace and the start to improve the odds of isolating it correctly (the copper can sometimes deform and leave a bridge)
+- Add squares: due to some errors (I think either the bit is flexing or some play in the axys) sometimes when it has to close a shape it does not properly reconnect, to improve reliabilty this option adds a very small square at the end to cut a bit around the end.
+- Simplify shapes: this could speed up the cut a bit.
+The settings that I do recommend are pre-checked.
+I will probably at some point add the ability to customize the squares and some other stuff.

 ## Plans for upgrades
 I decided to finalize this current version of the project because I wanted to get a break from it, but I do have A LOT of things I want to improve.